 The habilitation board evaluates the scholarly or artistic qualifications of the applicant in the relevant field, his/her previous pedagogical experience and the quality of the habilitation thesis, referring to materials submitted by the applicant, reports supplied by the reviewers and evaluation reports of the applicant’s public lecture.
 The habilitation board subsequently votes by secret ballot on whether or not the applicant should be nominated for appointment to Associate Professor.

-A nomination for appointment to Associate Professor is presented to the relevant scientific board by the habilitation board chairperson or board member authorized to do so by the chairperson.
-In case the nomination fails to receive a simple majority of the votes of all habilitation board members, the habilitation board chairperson or board member authorized by the chairperson presents the relevant scientific board with a proposal for the termination of the habilitation procedure.
+A nomination for appointment to Associate Professor is presented to the faculty scientific board by the habilitation board chairperson or board member authorized to do so by the chairperson.
+In case the nomination fails to receive a simple majority of the votes of all habilitation board members, the habilitation board chairperson or board member authorized by the chairperson presents the faculty scientific board with a proposal for the termination of the habilitation procedure.

 Habilitation procedure fees